pbharvad-ctrl/project---sprint-1-pbharvad/README.md

 4. **Factory Method Pattern**

-   * Creates food items such as Pizza and Burger without exposing object creation details to the client.
+   * Uses abstract creator classes to create food items such as Pizza and Burger.
+The client interacts with creator objects instead of directly instantiating food items, making the system easier to extend with new menu items.

 5. **Decorator Pattern**